gauravleo40/Data-Science-Content-for-beginners/Python Programming/01 Getting Started.md

-# Where to write codes - Accessing an Online Platform/Application/Tool/IDE
+# Where to write codes - Accessing an Online Platform

 ---